-Editor’s note: Solution Title to be provided.

 6.5.0 High-level solution Principles

 This solution addresses Key Issue #1: ADC establishment in alerting phase for early media.

 The solution focuses on the DC based Customized Alerting Tones (CAT) service which is subscribed by the called party and it will provide customized content to the calling party as an early media during the calling process.
+The same principle could be applied to both calling and called party-side subscription and providing the A2P ADC to either side of the UE.
+The different procedures only vary in the request that the DC AS sends to the IMS AS.

 The solution has the following principles: